How to Spend 1 Week in Sri Lanka: An Itinerary

 Having visited a total of 9 new countries this year, 2016 for me has been a series of first-time travel adventures.
 From Bali to Belize and Vietnam to Croatia, I’ve ticked so many fascinating countries off my bucket list.
 Last month I visited the beautiful country of Sri Lanka, which was my final new country and my final trip of the year (had to go out with a bang didn’t I?)

-The trip was organised by Thomson Holidays, who have recently launched a brand new flight path from Gatwick Airport to Colombo International Airport.
+The trip was organised by Thomson Holidays (now TUI), who have recently launched a brand new flight path from Gatwick Airport to Colombo International Airport.
 This opens up a completely new destination to Thomson customers, and I was given the chance to give the holiday experience a bit of a test run.
 Read on to find out how I spent 1 week in Sri Lanka and how you can do the same…

 Destination 1: Kandy